ye1-oo/UpstageNLP_Team8/README.md

 - MMLU-Pro: MMLU-Pro dataset with limited to 5 domains (Law, Psychology, Business, Philosophy, and History)

 3. **Key Rules**
-- No Fine-Tuning: Model retraining is not allowed; only prompt engineering and external retrieval are used.
+- No fine-tuning: Model retraining is not allowed; only prompt engineering and external retrieval are used.
-- External Retrieval: Information is retrieved only using the [Wikipedia API](https://pypi.org/project/Wikipedia-API/)
+- Web fetch method limit: Using other web scraping methods other than [Wikipedia API](https://pypi.org/project/Wikipedia-API/) is cohibited.

 ## 2. Project Settings
 To try out our project, follow the steps below :